Vizio’s best P-Series ever… which model should you choose?

 The sound quality on these TVs wasn’t bad and falls in line with what I would typically hear from flat-panel TVs.
 Sound output was on the thin and lean side of the audio spectrum with minimal amounts of bass output.
 On a positive note, both TVs were able to produce clean and clear dialogue which was very intelligible.

 Vizio’s latest P-Series are two of the best 4K HDR TVs currently available.
 Both models reviewed here delivered great picture quality and left me with very little to complain about.
-Sure, I could have nit-picked about the absence of certain features such as no HDMI 2.1 and no eARC (enhanced Audio Return Channel).
+Sure, I could have nit-picked the absence of certain features such as no HDMI 2.1 and no eARC (enhanced Audio Return Channel).
 But for me personally, I don’t consider these to be must-have features at this time.

 As noted earlier, the P75X did outperform the P75 in key areas such as contrast, black levels and peak brightness which gave it overall better picture quality than the P75.
 Was there enough of an improvement in picture quality for me to recommend the P75X over the P75?
 My answer is a definite yes.
 However, if you don’t want to spend the extra cash to obtain the P75X, you will still be in very good hands from a performance perspective going with the P75.

-Both models highly recommended!
+Both models are highly recommended!